Creating a snapshot of your Linux or Unix instance in Amazon Lightsail

-Once the snapshot is finished, you can create another instance based on this snapshot.
-For example, you may want to create a larger size bundle than you had previously.
+After the snapshot is finished, you can create another instance from the snapshot.
+For example, you may want to choose a larger size bundle than you had previously.

 When you create a new instance from a snapshot, Lightsail lets you create an instance bundle that is either the same size or larger size.
 We do not currently support creating a smaller instance size from a snapshot.
 The smaller options will be grayed out when you create a new instance from a snapshot.

 To create a larger instance size from a snapshot, you can use the Lightsail console, the create-instances-from-snapshot CLI command. or the CreateInstancesFromSnapshot API operation.
-Learn how to create an instance from a snapshot.
+For more information, see Creating an instance from a snapshot in Amazon Lightsail.

 For more information about Lightsail bundles, see Lightsail Pricing.